donkeyDocs/donkeyDocs.github.io/_/README.md

 ### Advances in Quantum Cryptography

-Goal: Review recent results in the area (beyond key distribution), based on computational assumptions.
+Goal: Review recent results in the area (excluding key distribution), with an emphasis on results based on computational assumptions.

 </summary>